The Bankrate promise

-The health care law popularly known as Obamacare still requires that everyone be covered by an ACA-acceptable health care policy.
-If ignored, uncovered individuals face a tax penalty, which increases sharply in 2016.
+The health care law also known as Obamacare requires that everyone be covered by an ACA-acceptable health care policy.
+If ignored, uncovered individuals face a tax penalty, which increases sharply from last year.

-For most taxpayers, the IRS' ACA requirement simply involves checking a new box on tax returns.
-Others have received a new tax reporting document and must complete added forms or work sheets.
+For most taxpayers, the IRS’ ACA requirement simply involves checking a box on tax returns.
+Others have received a tax reporting document and must complete added forms or work sheets.

-Here's a look at 9 pieces of Obamacare tax paperwork that many taxpayers are likely to encounter.
+Here’s a look at nine pieces of Obamacare tax paperwork that many taxpayers are likely to encounter.

 3 returns, 3 ACA coverage lines

 For each tax year, individuals must obtain ACA-approved health care coverage or qualify for an exemption from coverage.
 If you do neither, you will face a penalty, known as the shared responsibility payment.
 Each of these situations is accounted for on each of the three individual tax returns.